 Yell is the UK's leading online business directory.
 You can search for local businesses across the UK on this website.
-In this tutorial, we will show you how to collect business details on Yell.com with Octoparse.
+This tutorial will show you how to collect business details on Yell.com with Octoparse.

 To demonstrate, we will use the URL below as an example.